 The project filed a petition for a writ of habeas corpus in state court.
 While the writ was pending, prosecutors offered Caldwell a deal—plead guilty to voluntary manslaughter, attempted murder and shooting into an occupied vehicle and be released immediately with credit for time served.
 Caldwell declined.

 On December 16, 2010, San Francisco Superior Court Judge Charles Haines granted a motion for new trial brought by the Innocence Project.
 Hanes ruled that Caldwell’s attorney was constitutionally ineffective for failing to investigate Caldwell’s innocence and that had he done his job properly, there was a reasonable probability that the jury would have acquitted Caldwell.

 The prosecution said they would seek to retry Caldwell.
 Because Cobb had died in 1998, prosecutors ought to introduce her prior testimony, even though the exhibits related to her testimony were long since destroyed.

 Haines ruled that without the exhibits or an opportunity to question Cobb, Caldwell would not get a fair trial, and he barred the evidence.
 The San Francisco District Attorney dismissed the case on March 28, 2011 and Caldwell was released.

 In 2012, Caldwell filed a federal wrongful conviction lawsuit.
+The lawsuit was dismissed in 2016.
 He also filed a claim for compensation from the State of California.

 – Maurice Possley